flutter/website/src/docs/cookbook/plugins/play-video.md

 ---
 title: Play and pause a video
 prev:
-  title: Storing key-value data on disk
+  title: Store key-value data on disk
   path: /docs/cookbook/persistence/key-value
 next:
   title: Take a picture using the camera